GunterSchmidt/bb_challenge/readme.md

 # BB_Challenge Library

 ## About
-This startet as a fun project to better understand the [[Busy Beaver Challenge] [https://bbchallenge.org/story]].
+This started as a fun project to better understand the [[Busy Beaver Challenge] [https://bbchallenge.org/story]].

 As the problem requires billions of calculations, I wrote this in Rust and chose a data structure which supports very performant calculations.